-- – Limewash should be applied in thin coats and at first will appear translucent, however as it dries it will become opaque.
-If applied too thick or heavily, the limewash will crack and craze.
-Should this happen, wash the surface off using water and a stiff bristled churn brush.
+- – Limewash should be applied in thin coats and, at first, will appear translucent, however, as it dries, it will become opaque.
+If applied too thick or heavy, the limewash will crack and craze.
+Should this happen, wash the surface off using water and a stiff, bristled churn brush.

-- – A maximum of one coat per day must be practiced.
-This is to allow proper carbonation between coats of lime, if more than once coat per day is attempted you may experience the coats pulling away from the surface you are limewashing.
+- – A maximum of one coat per day must be practised.
+This is to allow proper carbonation between coats of lime, if more than one coat per day is attempted, you may experience the coats pulling away from the surface you are limewashing.

 - – Some people apply more than 10 coats of limewash, however, as a general guideline, we recommend 3-4.
 Ensure the limewash tub is sealed with its lid each day after use to avoid any hard lumps forming.